 The second killer moment was as we passed the Big Bang Theory sound Stage and a burly security guard approached an arriving Car.
 Our tour guide instantly pulled up and informed us to watch the car as this security guard is assigned to escort the Stars from their cars to the Set.
 And right on cue, Jonny Galecki AKA Leanord from the show climbed out of his car.
 TBH he didn’t seem to appreciate the intrusion and refused to wave back to us even though we kept a respectful distance.

 We had our first stop in a fake town square with a very famous church and some houses used in Pretty Little Liars and the Gellar House from Friends.
 We looked around the set and took a peek into a few houses.
 It’s amazing how unpolished everything is seeing how perfect it all appears in the movies.

-Next was the Costume vault where we saw actual costumes from Batman and Wonder Women along with a whole floor of Harry Potter costumes.
-Despite Universal having the theme park rights to Harry Potter, it’s actually and WB production so they have all the real costumes whereas everything at Universal is a replication.
+Next was the Costume vault where we saw actual costumes from Batman and Wonder Woman along with a whole floor of Harry Potter costumes.
+Despite Universal having the theme park rights to Harry Potter, it’s actually a WB production so they have all the real costumes whereas everything at Universal is a replication.

 The tour concludes at an interactive exhibit where you can see and interact with sets showing how movies are actually made.
 Pretty interesting but the highlight is the replica of the friends Central Perk set including the actual Couch used in the program.
 And with that, we were done.
-A pretty great experience overall and something not to be missed.
+It’s a really great experience overall and something not to be missed.